"T Cell Movement/Traffic"

 Can I register for the competition if I don't attend a workshop?

 Yes.
 Workshop attendance is optional, but recommended.
+Please view the recorded workshops in our google drive folder.

 What if my summer cancer research project is not finished?